In 1954, the club was sold to the Suprenant Wire & Cable Corp. of Clinton.

 New owner, Bert Suprenant, hired Geoffrey Cornish, a native of Winnipeg, Canada, as course architect.

-Under their leadership, The International underwent major expansions, including the hiring of leading architect Tom Fazio to build a new, sloping 18-hole course carved out of primeval forest, The Oaks.
+Under their stewardship, The International underwent major expansions, including the hiring of leading architect Tom Fazio to build a new, sloping 18-hole course carved out of primeval forest, The Oaks.

 Daniel P. Weadock Sr., passed away suddenly in July 2005, but his legacy and spirit of camaraderie and friendship lives on.
 We miss him dearly.